Update: the KWI meeting and associated talk listed below has been canceled due to concerns about coronavirus.

 The award will be presented at the Climate Change – the Karst Record IX (KR9) Conference at Innsbruck, Austria, 12-15 July, 2020.
 Information on the meeting can be found at https://www.uibk.ac.at/congress/kr9/

-The next KWI Annual Meeting will be held at GSA Headquarters in Boulder, CO on March 28, 2020.
+The next KWI Annual Meeting will be held in Glenwood Springs, CO on March 28, 2020.

 If you are interested in attending, please contact Harvey DuChene at firstname.lastname@example.org with the header “KWI Annual Meeting” for more information.

 The William L. Wilson and Diane C. Wilson Scholarship in Karst Science recognizes the significant contributions of the late William (Bill) L. Wilson, who tackled some of the most difficult karst science questions in Florida and elsewhere through his consulting company, Subsurface Evaluations, Incorporated.
 To stimulate the development of new, energetic, motivated, and creative karst scientists and to remember Bill Wilson and his dedication to karst science, the scholarship was established by Diane C. Wilson in his memory.
 The scholarship includes a one-time award of $1,000.
 The scholarship is open to any student who is currently enrolled in, or has been accepted into, a master’s degree program at an institution of higher education in the United States.
 This year’s deadline for all application materials is February 1, 2019.
 Information on how to apply can be found at the Karst Waters Institute website Wilson Scholarship Page.
 Additional information can be had through email to Dr. Janet S. Herman (email@example.com).

 Celebrate 25 years of the Karst Waters Institute!